trevorkirpaul/learning-yeoman/README.md

 > The example should contain a majority of the features which a generator can provide and should have detailed comments

 - [ ] create generator which scaffolds out a CRA
+  - [x] scaffolding for constants and actions
+  - [x] created template file

 > This will not be the final product.
 That will be its own repo which will also be published to npm as a package